Night ride to Kaifeng: Trend

-On June 18, 2024, four female university students in Zhengzhou made a spontaneous trip to Kaifeng to eat guantangbao, a soup dumpling that the city is known for.
+On the evening of June 18, 2024, four female university students in Zhengzhou made a spontaneous trip to Kaifeng to eat guantangbao, a soup dumpling that the city is known for.
+They decided to cycle because they could not find a bus and did not want to spend money on train tickets.
 They posted about the experience on social media, sparking a trend.
-According to Kaifeng's traffic authorities, over 17,000 students made the trip from Zhengzhou between November 1 and November 4.
+On weekend nights throughout the following months, small groups of Zhengzhou university students cycled to Kaifeng, with numbers picking up in October as people published guides on social media.